 |

-After you configure remote authentication, requests that fail the authentication can still reach POPs.
-However, POPs reject the requests and return an HTTP 403 status code.
-The requests are recorded in Alibaba Cloud CDN logs.
+After you configure remote authentication, requests that fail the authentication can still reach the CDN edge nodes, but they will be rejected by the CDN edge nodes and the HTTP 403 status code will be returned.
+The CDN logs will still record the client request.

 Procedure